freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/manage-npm-dependencies-by-understanding-semantic-versioning.md

 # --instructions--

-In the dependencies section of your package.json file, change the `version` of @freecodecamp/example to match MAJOR version 1, MINOR version 2 and PATCH version 13
+In the dependencies section of your `package.json` file, change the version of `@freecodecamp/example` to match MAJOR version 1, MINOR version 2 and PATCH version 13

 # --hints--

-"dependencies" should include "@freecodecamp/example"
+`"dependencies"` should include `"@freecodecamp/example"`.

 ```js
 (getUserInput) =>